rjstebner/TournementArc/README.md

 It allows the user to specify the number of teams, then select favourite teams from the list provided to higlight them and watch there progress
 Finally it appends the winner to a txt file, so you have history of all the teams that won.

-### Requirements
-I have pretty solid use of all of the requirments:
--Variables and Expressions are used liberally -Conditionals and Loops are the backbone of the whole program -I have multiple functions some of some of which are called multiple times.
--I use a a bunch of lists as well as a map for colour for Data Structures from STL -I don't have any classes, my original plan was to make the teams classes but it seemed unecessary so I kept it simple instead.

-- For Strech Goals, my program can write files, I had a version where it could read files too, It would display a "hall of fame" of all the past winners read from the txt file, but I didn't like the implementaion or how it looked so I deleted it, and haven't thought of a better way to slap it in yet

 ## My Youtube Video
 https://youtu.be/tGozP_cwWeI